Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency: Method

-where $\psi_l$ is a transformation, $s$ represents the sparsity level, and $g(.)$ returns the computational FLOPs.
+Let $\Psi_l$ denote the set of Sparse Iso-FLOP Transformations (Sparse-IFT) for a particular layer $l$: where $\psi_l$ is a transformation, $s$ represents the sparsity level, and $g(\cdot)$ returns the computational FLOPs.
 Each transformation in this set satisfies the following properties: (1) the computational FLOPs of the transformation $\psi_l$ are same as that of dense transformation $f_{\theta_l}$, and (2) the transformation is parameterized by a single hyperparameter - the sparsity level.
-Since these transformations are Iso-FLOP to the dense feedforward function, we can use them as drop-in replacements without affecting the FLOPs of a layer.
-While many FLOP-equivalent transformations fall under the Sparse-IFT family, in this work, we detail four different members: Sparse Wide, Sparse Parallel, Sparse Factorized, and Sparse Doped.
+These Iso-FLOP transformations serve as drop-in replacements for dense feedforward functions, preserving layer FLOPs.
+While there may be other FLOP-invariant transformations, in this work, we explore: Sparse Wide, Sparse Parallel, Sparse Factorized, and Sparse Doped.